operasoftware/operachromiumdriver/docs/desktop.md

+# Desktop

-For now to drive the Chromium based Opera you’ll need to use the RemoteWebDriver.
-Python examples are provided belov.
+For now to drive the Chromium-based Opera you’ll need to use the `RemoteWebDriver`.
+Python examples are provided below.
 For other languages please refer to the [Selenium docs](http://docs.seleniumhq.org/docs/04_webdriver_advanced.jsp#remotewebdriver).

-### Creating an OperaDriver service
+## Creating an OperaDriver service

 ```python
 # Create OperaDriver service: